nnao45/full-routaas/README.md

 My env, Total route advertisement time is 1 minutes 26sec. 😉 so fast!!

 ## Writer & License
-full-routaas was writed by nnao45 (WORK:Back-end Engineer, Twitter:@A_Resas, MAIL:n4sekai5y@gmail.com).
+full-routaas was writed by nnao45 (WORK:Back-end Engineer, Twitter:@nnao45, MAIL:n4sekai5y@gmail.com).
 This software is released under the MIT License, see LICENSE.